1. Introduction and Summary

 We continually review the legal basis for us using your personal data in the ways described above.
-In most instances it is in our legitimate interests to use your information in the manner described above to provide you with the services we offer as an online lending marketplace.
+In most instances it is in our legitimate interests to use your information in the manner described above to provide you with the services we offer.
 We consider this data processing to be proportionate and not prejudicial or detrimental to you.
-In some, specific circumstances, the processing is necessary for the performance of a contract to which you are a party, necessary for compliance with a legal obligation to which we are subject, or necessary in order to protect your vital interests or the vital interests of other small business owners or ILO buyers.
+In some, specific circumstances, the processing is necessary for the performance of a contract to which you are a party, necessary for compliance with a legal obligation to which we are subject, or necessary in order to protect your vital interests or the vital interests of other small business owners or License buyers.
 We sometimes rely on consent, and in those instances we have processes in place to ensure that we obtain your freely-given and informed consent to use your personal data for agreed, specific purposes.

 4. Sharing and disclosing your information

-We may disclose your personal data to other registered members of our marketplace, including:
+We may disclose your personal data to other registered members of ILOCX, including:

-- in the licence agreement, when companies and ILO buyers are matched;
+- in the licence agreement between companies and License buyers;

-- to allow companies to provide promotional materials, news and updates to their ILO Buyers;
+- to allow companies to provide promotional materials, news and updates to their License Buyers;

 - to provide transactional and performance information;